-1. Parent or guardian contact and disciplinary action

-2. Detention

-3. In-school suspension

-4. Out-of-school suspension for one to five days

-5. Out-of-school suspension from six to ten days with the approval of the Assistant Superintendent

-6. Recommendation for referral to alternative school of no less than 3 days and a maximum of 10 with approval of the Assistant Superintendent.
+- 1. Parent or guardian contact and disciplinary action. - 2.
+Detention - 3.
+In-school suspension - 4.
+Out-of-school suspension for one to five days. - 5.
+Out-of-school suspension from six to ten days with the approval of the Assistant Superintendent. - 6.
+Recommendation for referral to alternative school of no less than 3 days and a maximum of 10 with approval of the Assistant Superintendent.

 This option may only be granted twice in a semester.

-7. Recommendation for expulsion
+- 7. Recommendation for expulsion.

-8. Restitution of property damages
+- 8. Restitution of property damages.

-9. Five (5) Class II offenses will result in a Class III offense
+- 9. Five (5) Class II offenses will result in a Class III offense.

-10. Disciplinary Probation.
+- 10. Disciplinary Probation.

-11. Any actions included in Class I Other disciplinary action and deemed appropriate by the principal or designee.
+- 11. Any actions included in Class I Other disciplinary action and deemed appropriate by the principal or designee.

+- 12. Suspension of parking privileges.